arananet/clockpatch/README.md

 This is a website trying to explain the clock patch for the Atari Falcon in layman's terms.
-As a bonus, you can find here [history of all known schematic and PCB revisions](history.md), with details of change (if available).
+As a bonus, you can find here [history of all known schematic and PCB revisions](history.md), with details of every change (if available).

+Purpose of this site is not to shock you with some new finding but gather the existing knowledge.
+If you google for Falcon clock patch, you'll get very fragmented information with blurry schematics and very often not even in English language but in German or French instead.
+Basically, all the great knowledge is burried in old magazines, FidoNet archives and ancient Usenet groups' posts.

+I'd like to meet two goals with this little project, one is to encourage people to get again interested in this confusing little mod (esp. those who do not know what is it about at all) and second is to get some feedback from people who *do* know but are lazy to explain all the details to others but maybe would like to correct errors or add a bit of information.

 If you find an error, please mention it in the [issues](https://github.com/mikrosk/clockpatch/issues) or fork the [repository](https://github.com/mikrosk/clockpatch) and provide a [pull request](https://github.com/mikrosk/clockpatch/pulls) (you can edit these files directly in the web editor).

 ## What is it?

+It is a small patch (or mod if you like) for the three main Falcon clock signals (fed to the CPU, FPU+SDMA and the expansion slot), usually (but not always) utilising one or more 7404 and/or 7408 [gates](https://en.wikipedia.org/wiki/Logic_gate).

+## What does it do?

+The 7404 is a hex [inverter](https://en.wikipedia.org/wiki/Inverter_(logic_gate)), i.e. it can invert six independent inputs from high to low and vice versa.
+It has 14 pins, 6x2 are input and outputs, the remaining two are VCC (+5V) and GND (ground).

+The 7408 is, on the other hand, a quad 2-input [AND gate](https://en.wikipedia.org/wiki/AND_gate), i.e. it can do boolean AND operation on four independent pairs of inputs.
+It also has 14 pins, 4x(2+1) are inputs and outputs,  the remaining two are VCC (+5V) and GND (ground).

+If only one IC is used, it is usually mounted on top of U63 which offers several nice features:
+- it's the closest to the three clock inputs
+- it's the same width as the 7404 so if you put it on U63, they will match nicely
+- most importantly, it provides the needed VCC and GND pins

+I wish I could tell you that those gates are doing some well defined operation which Atari engineers just forgot to implement.
+The truth is that nobody really knows what's happening there and why the gates help (!).

 ## Why does it exist?